RumorSphere: A Framework for Million-scale Agent-based Dynamic Simulation of Rumor Propagation: Methodology

 \subsubsection{Action Module}

-Inspired by the Twitter environment and \citep{DBLP:conf/acl/MouWH24}, we design an action module for the agent, where actions are intricately linked to the propagation of information and rumors.
-The actions include: (1) \textbf{Post}: Sharing original content to friends; (2) \textbf{Retweet}: Reposting existing tweets; (3) \textbf{Reply}: Responding to tweets; (4) \textbf{Like}: Approving tweets; (5) \textbf{Do Nothing}: Remaining silent.
-Optional actions are presented to the agent through prompts.
-Then, the agent's responses are parsed to reflect their specific impact on the environment.
+Inspired by the Twitter environment and \citep{DBLP:conf/acl/MouWH24}, we design an action module where discrete actions serve as the fundamental mechanism for rumor diffusion.
+The actions include: (1) \textbf{Post}: Initiating original content to spread or debunk rumors; (2) \textbf{Retweet}: Amplifying existing rumor cascades; (3) \textbf{Reply}: Debating or reinforcing viewpoints; (4) \textbf{Like}: Approving tweets; (5) \textbf{Do Nothing}: Remaining silent.
+Optional actions are presented via prompts, and the agent's responses are parsed to reflect their specific impact on the environment.
+Examples of agents' decision-making are presented in the Appendix.